aarnavg54/BioStat-Disease-Biomarker-Analyzer/README.md

 ## How to Access BioStat

-1. Open the BioStat web application in your browser:
+1. Open the BioStat web application in your browser: https://aarnavg54.github.io/BioStat-Disease-Biomarker-Analyzer/
 2. No account or login is required
-3. All analysis is performed client-side for fast interaction
+3. All analysis is performed live for fast interaction

 ---

 ## How to Use BioStat (Step-by-Step)

-### Step 1: Prepare Your Dataset

-* Download or create a CSV file containing biomarker data
-* Ensure biomarker values are numerical where possible
-* Save the file locally

-### Step 2: Upload Your CSV File

-* Click the **Upload Dataset** button
-* Select your CSV file from your computer
-* The application will automatically load and parse the data

-### Step 3: Explore Biomarker Statistics

-Once uploaded, BioStat automatically:

-* Identifies numerical biomarker columns
-* Computes summary statistics (mean, median, standard deviation, etc.)
-* Displays cohort-level insights

-### Step 4: Visualize the Data

-BioStat provides interactive visualizations, including:

-* Distribution plots for biomarkers
-* Comparative charts across biomarkers
-* Patient-level data exploration

-These visuals are designed to be intuitive and clinically interpretable.

-### Step 5: Export Results

-* Users can export analyzed data and visual summaries
-* Exported files can be used for reports, presentations, or further analysis

----

-## Visual Walkthrough

-A visual, step-by-step walkthrough is provided within the application.

-This includes:

-1. Dataset upload demonstration
-2. Automated analysis overview
-3. Visualization interpretation guide

-A full video tutorial will be added in future updates.
+Video tutorial:

 ---